Convex Estimation of Gaussian Graphical Regression Models with Covariates: Proofs of Theoretical Results

-We may apply Lemma~\ref{lem:kuchi} because by Assumption~\ref{assump:3}, $[\mat U, \mat W_{-j}]$ is elementwise sub-Gaussian, each entry being the product of a sub-Gaussian and a bounded random variable.
+with probability at least $1 - O(1/p)$. \end{lemma} With Assumptions \ref{assump:bounded_u_element} and \ref{assump:subgaussian_x}, we may apply Lemma~\ref{lem:kuchi} to our design matrix $[\mat U, \mat W]$ because it is elementwise sub-exponential, each entry being the product of a sub-Gaussian and a bounded random variable.
 Furthermore, we have by the Cauchy-Schwarz inequality that

 since the entries of $\vec X^{(1)}$ and $\vec U^{(1)}$ have bounded moments.
 Thus $\Upsilon_n = O(1)$ in our setting.